-Irish amateur boxer Kellie Harrington knows all about fighting to win.
+Olympian and Irish boxer Kellie Harrington knows all about fighting to win.
 She won the gold medal in the lightweight division at the 2018 Women’s World Boxing Championships and was the silver medallist in the light welterweight division at the 2016 Women’s World Boxing Championships.
-But our Irish Tatler Women of the Year Sports award winner was never in it for the medals.
+But our Irish Tatler Women of the Year Sports award winner in 2019 was never in it for the medals.
 She’s proud to train, to box, to be herself.

 When I started it wasn’t to win medals.
 It was to be a different person.

-“I don’t care what other people think of me,” she told the Irish Times earlier this year.
+“I don’t care what other people think of me,” she told the Irish Times in 2019.
 “Medals mean nothing to me.
 I’m just happy about the place I’m in right now, of how happy my family are, the person I’ve become.
 Medals are bonuses.
 When I started it wasn’t to win medals.
 It was to be a different person.”

 I’m Kellie Harrington.
 I train.
 I box.
 I work on the weekends.

-Due to an injury, Harrington had to pull out of her European Games final in Minsk in June this year, taking home the silver medal in the 60kg division.
+Due to an injury, Harrington had to pull out of her European Games final in Minsk, taking home the silver medal in the 60kg division.
 Speaking of her success, Harrington says: “I’m Kellie Harrington.
 I train.
 I box.
 I work on the weekends.
 I am a northeast inner city ambassador.
 And I’m proud of that.”